awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 If you've associated an IPv6 CIDR block with your VPC, you can associate an IPv6 CIDR block with an existing subnet in your VPC, or when you create a new subnet\.
 A subnet's IPv6 CIDR block is a fixed prefix length of `/64`\.

 For example, you create a VPC and specify that you want to associate an Amazon\-provided IPv6 CIDR block with the VPC\.
 Amazon assigns the following IPv6 CIDR block to your VPC: `2001:db8:1234:1a00::/56`\.
 You cannot choose the range of IP addresses yourself\.
 You can create a subnet and associate an IPv6 CIDR block from this range; for example, `2001:db8:1234:1a00::/64`\.

+There are some tools available to help you calculate and create IPv6 subnet CIDR blocks; for example, see [subnet calculator](https://network00.com/NetworkTools/IPv6VisualSubnetCalculatorCreator)\.
+Also, your network engineering group can help you determine the IPv6 CIDR blocks to specify for your subnets.

 You can disassociate an IPv6 CIDR block from a subnet, and you can disassociate an IPv6 CIDR block from a VPC\.
 After you've disassociated an IPv6 CIDR block from a VPC, you cannot expect to receive the same CIDR if you associate an IPv6 CIDR block with your VPC again later\.